johbenrivcar/zr_Timers/ReadMe.md

 #### Limitations

 * Shortest time resolution is one second.
 These timers cannot be used to trigger events more frequently than at one-second intervals.
 * Passage of time is not strictly in line with real time.
 Although in general the timers will align with real time when invoked, if processing of one timer event takes a long time, other events will be delayed and will be emitted later than expected.
 Also, any Tick events that are missed due to overlapping event processing may be missed completely.
-So you cannot rely on getting a consistent number of Ticks in a given time period - for example you may get less than 60 ticks in a minute on a timer with a 1-second tickerInterval.
+So you cannot rely on getting a consistent number of Ticks in a given time period - for example you may get fewer than 60 ticks in a minute on a timer with a 1-second tickerInterval.
 * zr_timers should not be started from within a function that is called directly or indirectly from a UDF in a worksheet cell.
 Timers started in this way may work in unpredictable ways, and may cause the timer system to halt.

 ## Files in the ZR_Timers repository